dmlc/dgl/apps/life_sci/examples/property_prediction/README.md

 into training, validation and test set with a 80/10/10 ratio.
 By default we follow their split method.

 ### Models
+- **Weave** [9].
+Weave is one of the pioneering efforts in applying graph neural networks to molecular property prediction.
 - **Graph Convolutional Network** [2], [3].
 Graph Convolutional Networks (GCN) have been one of the most popular graph neural networks and they can be easily extended for graph level prediction.
 MoleculeNet [1] reports baseline results of graph convolutions over multiple datasets.